 - Some to Super Sentai.
-The single Z Densetsu aims for this; they're wearing henshin belts, striking a Super Sentai Stance, having the yellow one as a Big Curry Eater (she actually is), and a scene parodying cyborg brainwashing trends in old tokusatsu shows.
+The single "Z Densetsu" aims for this; they wear henshin belts and Scarf Of Ass Kicking, strike Super Sentai Stances, have the yellow one as a Big Curry Eater (which she actually is), and there's also a scene parodying cyborg brainwashing trends in old tokusatsu shows.

-- Every single of their big live concert is announced and narrated in a fashion similar to Professional Wrestling matches.
-Their manager is a big fan of pro wrestling; the most blatant homage is in their first album title, "Battle and Romance", named from a Japanese wrestling promotion, "Wrestling And Romance" (WAR).
+- Every single of their big live concerts are announced and narrated in a fashion similar to Professional Wrestling matches and even done by the actual match narrators.
+Their manager is a big fan of pro wrestling; their nicknames, such as Electric Girl and Little Giant, are common practices in wrestler names.
+The most blatant of these homages is in their first album title, Battle and Romance, named after a Japanese wrestling promotion, "Wrestling And Romance" (WAR).

-- The Chai Maxx pose is homage to Keiji Mutoh's, a professional wrestler, signature pose, also Reni is shown dressed as Danpei, the coach from Ashita no Joe in this boxing themed Music Video.
+- The "Chai Maxx" pose is an homage to professional wrestler Keiji Mutoh's signature pose.
+Some dance parts were also inspired by Alistair Overeem's moves.
+Also, Reni is shown dressed as Danpei, the coach from Ashita no Joe in this mixed martial arts themed Music Video.

-- The music video of Ikuze!
-Kaitou Shoujou shows the girls fighting an obvious Expy of a Kamen Rider Mook, Shocker Combatant.
+- The music video of "Ikuze!
+Kaitou Shoujou" shows the girls fighting an obvious Expy of a Kamen Rider Mook, Shocker Combatant.

-- Morifu! is an homage to an 80’s comedy group called Drift (Dorifu in Japan).
-Some dance parts in this song and Chai Maxx also borrowed from them.
+- "Morifu!" is an homage to an 80’s comedy group called Drift ("Dorifu" in Japan).
+Some dance parts in this song and "Chai Maxx" also borrowed from them.

-- The Otome Sensou outfits?
+- The "Otome Sensou" outfits?
 YES!!
 THAT'S Mobile Suit Gundam ZAKU II!!
-Although it's been stated that the costume was based on wrestling duo The Road Warriors, it more resembles Zaku, especially that pipe thingy.
+Although Word of God has stated that the costume was based on wrestling duo The Road Warriors, it more resembles Zaku, especially that pipe thingy.

 - Male singer group Kishidan, being fans of the group, made a single song entirely as an homage to them.

-- Hurricane of Puns: In Wani to Shampoo.
-Also a trademark in many Hyadain songs, such as Mirai Bowl.
+- Hurricane of Puns: In "Wani to Shampoo".
+Also a trademark in many Hyadain songs, such as "Mirai Bowl".

-- I Have Many Names: Momoiro Clover, Momoiro Clover Z, Momokuro, Momoclo, MomokuroZ, MCZ, Momokuro-chan
+- I Have Many Names: Momoiro Clover, Momoiro Clover Z, Momokuro, Momoclo, MomokuroZ, MCZ, Momokuro-chan.

-- Lady of War: Literally, Otome Sensou.
+- Lady of War: Literally, "Otome Sensou".

 - Let's Duet: Their duet song, Kanako and Akari, Kanako and Shiori, Reni and Momoka and all of them are Call And Response Songs.

-- List Song: Momoclo no Nippon Manzai! lists all 47 prefectures in Japan along with each region speciality.
+- List Song: "Momoclo no Nippon Manzai!" lists all 47 prefectures in Japan along with each region specialty.
 Of course, the Kansai Regional Accent is also played with in this song.

 - Make a Wish: Their only dream back in their days as street performers was to appear in the Japanese New Year Eve music show, Kohaku, and in 2012, they finally got it.

 - Meaningful Rename: They renamed the group by adding Z right after Akari's graduation concert.
-This is explained as Z being a form of revolution for the group, and they will never be same without her.
+This is explained as "Z" being a form of revolution for the group, and they will never be same without her.

-- Music for Courage: Rodo Sanka, as mentioned above, is dedicated to labor workers.
-PUSH! is one as well.
+- Music for Courage: "Rodo Sanka", as mentioned above, is dedicated to labor workers.
+"PUSH!" and "DNA Rhapsody" as well.

-- Ominous Latin Chanting: More like Ominous Japanese chanting in Mouretsu and NEO STARGATE.
+- Ominous Latin Chanting: More like Ominous Japanese chanting in "Mouretsu" and "NEO STARGATE".

 - "OPEN THE GATE, OPEN YOUR SOUL"

-- Playground Song: Mite Mite Kocchichi.
+- Playground Song: "Mite Mite Kocchichi".
 The lyrics are even written entirely in Kana.

 - Puni Plush: Ayaka.